 @1739- 1811.
-He was apparently born in Leith near Edinburgh, the son of a merchant captain who was summarily executed for his part in the 1745 rebellion, the family eventually settling in Rotherhithe London.
-His brother Robert, who also entered the Navy and reached the rank of lieutenant before dying of a tropical disease in Dominca in 1770, was the father of Alexander John Scott, Lord Nelson’s secretary and chaplain who tended the admiral on his death-bed at the Battle of Trafalgar in 1805.
+He was born in Leith near Edinburgh, the son of a merchant captain who was summarily executed for his participation in the 1745 Jacobite Rebellion.
+The family later settled in Rotherhithe, London.
+His brother Robert, who also entered the Navy and reached the rank of lieutenant before his death from a tropical disease in Dominica in 1770, was the father of Alexander John Scott, who became Vice-Admiral Lord Nelson s secretary and chaplain, and who tended the admiral in his dying moments at the Battle of Trafalgar in 1805.

-He was posted captain on 25 April 1776, and going out to North America had the Experiment 50 at the unsuccessful attack on Charleston on 28 June 1776 where he lost an arm and saw his ship suffer casualties of twenty-three men killed and fifty-six wounded.
-He was awarded a pension of 200 guineas in respect of his wound and whilst he convalesced the Experiment was commanded by Captain William Williams of the Active 28.
-In the autumn he was exchanged with Captain James Wallace into the Rose 20 in order to return to England.
+In the meantime Scott had been posted captain on 25 April 1776, and had exchanged with Captain Robert Keeler into the Experiment 50, serving on the North American station.
+He commanded this vessel at the unsuccessful attack on Charleston on 28 June, where he lost an arm and was so severely wounded that his life was for a time despaired of.
+During the action his ship suffered the substantial casualty figures of twenty-three men killed and fifty-six wounded.
+He was subsequently awarded a pension of 300 guineas in respect of his wound, and whilst he convalesced the Experiment was commanded by Captain William Williams of the Active 28 before Scott exchanged with Captain James Wallace into the Rose 20 in order to return to England that autumn.

-He gave evidence to a Parliamentary Select Committee looking into the abolition of slavery in 1791.
-Scott did much to alleviate the situation of his brother’s orphaned family in their younger years and his influence helped his nephew become a naval chaplain.
+Scott gave evidence to a Parliamentary Select Committee looking into the abolition of slavery in 1791.
+He did much to alleviate the poverty of his brother s orphaned family in their younger years and his influence helped his nephew become a naval chaplain.